 Being a street captain is an opportunity to make a difference on the very street you live.

-WBNA's 35th Annual Neighborhood Cleanup is Saturday, April 28, 2018, and needs the organizing power of street captains to be successful.
-Street captains are neighbors like you who help organize the clean-up of the street they live on.
+WBNA's 36th Annual Neighborhood Cleanup is Saturday, April 27, 2019, and needs the organizing power of street captains to be successful.
+Street captains are neighbors like you who help rally nearby neighbors to take part in cleaning up the street you live on.

 It's EASY to be a street captain!

-- Click on the red button above to sign up, and choose a street "focus area" from the drop down menu.
+Click on the red button above to sign up, and choose YOUR street from the drop down menu.

-- After the Cleanup, kick back and enjoy a free cookout at WBNA for all volunteers!
+AFTER: Kick back and enjoy a free cookout at WBNA for all volunteers immediately following the Cleanup!